-The Company has entered into Executive Employment Agreements with each of our named executive officers.
-These agreements provide for salary and benefit continuation and bonus payments should certain conditions take place upon change of control of the company.
+The Company has entered into Executive Employment Agreements with each of its named executive officers.
+These agreements provide for salary and benefit continuation and bonus payments should certain conditions take place following a change of control of the Company.
 The terms of these agreements are described in more detail in the section entitled "Potential Payments Upon Termination or Change of Control."
 The Company believes these severance and change of control benefits are an essential element of the Company's executive compensation package and assist it in recruiting and retaining talented senior executives.
-These agreements are in line with customary practices at an officer level at the Peer Companies.
+These agreements are in line with customary practices at an executive officer level at the Peer Companies.
+The agreements were modified in 2008 and 2009 to conform with Section 409A, but no other material modifications were made to the terms of the agreements.